21 Nov 2019 by SeanRecently I set up a fully encrypted Linux install alongside Windows using LVM to

 $ sudo resize2fs /dev/VGencryptedubuntu/LVencryptedubuntuROOT

-This will likely complain at you about running fsck -f
+This will likely complain at you about running fsck -f on the filesystem first

 to find and fix any issues (usually about making sure that the blocks are